 Guilford County is a local government and as a political subdivision of the State of North Carolina, is an organization qualified to receive tax deductible contributions.

-FJC Camp HOPE counselors (ages 17 – 24) have a tremendous impact on camper experiences and this opportunity is life-changing for both the camper and counselor.
-Camp HOPE counselors serve as champions for youth attendees and aid immensely in our goal to end the cycle of violence and change the destinies of youth exposed to trauma.
+Camp HOPE counselors (ages 17 – 26) have a tremendous impact on camper experiences, and this opportunity is life-changing for both the camper and counselor.
+Camp HOPE counselors serve as champions for youth attendees, and aid immensely in our goal to end the cycle of violence by changing the destinies of youth exposed to trauma.
 Volunteers may earn 125 hours of service learning or internship credits through this experience.
 More information on the counselor role can be found here.

-Here’s what 2017 Camp Counselor Volunteers had to say about their experience:
+Here’s what previous Camp Counselor Volunteers had to say about their experience:

-THANK YOU to our volunteer HOPE counselors who have made Camp HOPE North Carolina a TON of fun.
-We could not have had such a great first two years without you.
+THANK YOU to our volunteer camp counselors and adult staff who made Camp HOPE North Carolina 2019 a TON of fun.
+We could not have had such a great week of camp without you.

-Our Camper Referral period will soon open for Camp HOPE 2019!
-Please be on the lookout for upcoming information on our referral process for camp.
+Our Camper Nomination period will soon open for Camp HOPE 2020!
+Please be on the lookout for upcoming information on our nomination process.

 Due to limited space, we are not able to guarantee attendance for any child and nominees must meet the following eligibility requirements: